InakiRaba91/InakiRaba91.github.io/content/posts/projective_geometry/camera_calibration.md

 \end{equation}
 $$

 which describes a degenerate conic, since it has rank 2.
-And this is precisely the matrix $D$!.
+And this is precisely the matrix $D$.
 Points on it must satisfy

 $$
 \begin{equation}